avaz/machines/README.md

-# Nix based machines configuration
+# Nix-based machines configuration

-This repository contains nix based files that configures the machines I own and use everyday.
+This repository contains nix-based files that configure the machines I own and use every day.
 Essentially they are my `dotfiles` with steroids.

 ## Machines

 - main-machine: my everyday use machine
-- server-machine: an old MacBook that servers as mini-k8s server for testing and learning purposes
+- server-machine: an old MacBook that servers as a mini-k8s server for testing and learning purposes

 ## How to use

-To configure and reconfgure any machine run:
+To configure and reconfigure, any machine run:

 ```shell
 nix run nix-darwin -- switch --flake ~/.config/machines#main-machine